stephanieyenyu/AMR_System/README.md

 robot service was not running.
 The figure is reported because it sets the conditions the state layer had to hold under, not as a system characteristic.

-**Zero parcels in a non-terminal state is a joint result, not evidence of autonomy.** It follows from a reconciliation loop and 42 manual task deletions acting together.
+**Zero packages in a non-terminal state is a joint result, not evidence of autonomy.** It follows from a reconciliation loop and 42 manual task deletions acting together.
 The ratio between the two is reported in full under [Evaluation](#evaluation).